 Struggling to lose weight despite diet and exercise

 Struggling to lose weight can be very difficult to accept, particularly if it is despite following a healthy diet and exercising.
-There is no doubt there are circumstances which can be beyond your control, but for most people this theory doesn’t apply.
+There is no doubt there are circumstances which can be beyond your control, for example, a weight gain can be accounted by injuries, illness or just as simple as the Menopause!
+However, for most people, this theory doesn’t apply.
 Sometimes you just have to take a step back and consider what your healthy diet actually involves.
 I have a video on the Slim R Us Instagram account dealing with this very subject!

 Alcohol and weight loss.